Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-The above inequality can be seen best from the theory of infinitesimal Newton--Okounkov polygons.
-Basically, Theorem~D from \cite{KL14} shows that any infinitesimal Newton--Okounkov polygon contains the triangle with the vertices $(0,0),(\epsilon(A;x),0)$ and $(\epsilon(A;x),\epsilon(A;x))$.
-Since $\mu(A;x)$ is the horizontal width of any of these sets, whose areas is $(A^2)/2$ by Theorem~A from \cite{LM09}, this implies the inequality. \end{proof}
+The above inequality can be best seen through the theory of infinitesimal Newton--Okounkov polygons. \cite[Theorem D]{KL18} shows that any such convex set contains the triangle with the vertices $(0,0),(\epsilon(R,x),0)$ and $(\epsilon(R,x),\epsilon(R,x))$.
+Since $\mu(R,x)$ is the horizontal width of any of these sets, whose areas is $(R^2)/2$ by \cite[Theorem A]{LM09}, this implies the inequality. \end{proof}